 Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives, which range from 5 to 20 years.
-These intangible assets consist primarily of core technology, trademarks and trade names which are amortized over their estimated useful lives on a straight-line basis and customer relationships which are amortized over their estimated useful lives in proportion to the economic benefits realized.
+These intangible assets consist of core technology, trademarks and trade names which are amortized over their estimated useful lives on a straight-line basis and customer relationships which are amortized either over their estimated useful lives in proportion to the economic benefits realized or on a straight-line basis.